How Can A Creative Person Make Money

 Related Post: How To Sell Art Prints On Etsy With Printful

 - Printing Shop The other option is to go to your local printer and purchase prints in bulk.

 Commissions are a great way for you to earn extra money from your art skills.

-Instead of creating an original piece of art that you hope people will be interested in, a client will hire you to create a specific piece for them.
+Instead of creating an original piece of art that you hope people will be interested in, a client will hire you to create a unique piece of art for them.

 One of the problems you might encounter is that you become overbooked.

 You will want to decide on a schedule and terms and conditions before you start offering commission work.

 Social media is vital for artists to grow a following and build their trust.